rfuzzo/MorrowindPlusPlus/fundamentals/quests.md

 * On MO2 installation, check the following options in the installer:
   * [x] 00 Merged
+  * [x] 01 Patch for Bal Molagmer Add-on and Thieves Guild Overhaul
   * [x] 02 Patch for Balmora Guilds Expanded
   * [x] 03 Patch for Caeris' Camonna Tong